jorgebucaran/fisher/README.md

 ### Bootstrap installation

-To automate the installation process on a new system and fetch packages in your [fishfile](#using-the-fishfile) for the first time, add the following code to your fish configuration file.
+To automate the installation process on a new system, installing packages listed in your [fishfile](#using-the-fishfile), add the following code to your fish configuration file.

 ```fish
 if not functions -q fisher